Harry260/WhatsApp-Plus/README.md

 Before You get started, refer this image to identify various elements of the message

+You can Make create your message at <a href="https://waplus.netlify.app/" target="_blank">Message Maker GUI</a> instead of typing the command.. if you feel lazy to type!

 ![DIAGRAM](./images/info.png)

 ## Making a list message